-Although the Halloween jack-o-lantern is becoming more pervasive, it's not the usual presentation for squash during Day of the Dead.
+Although the Halloween jack-o-lantern is becoming more pervasive in Mexico, it's not the usual presentation for squash during Day of the Dead.
 A pale orange-yellow squash with a hard shell called calabaza de castilla is much more common than the dark orange pumpkin, and it is usually cooked until it's soft with brown sugar and cinnamon, rather than cut into a jack-o-lantern or used in pies.

 06 of 07

 Chocolate is native to Mesoamerica.
-The beans were ground and consumed in prehispanic times as a hot drink, but unlike today the ancients drank their chocolate spicy, not sweet.
-In the past the cacao was ground on a metate (grinding stone), but nowadays it's usually ground in a special mill.
+The beans were ground and consumed in prehispanic times as a hot drink, but unlike today, the ancients drank their chocolate spicy, not sweet.
+In the past, the cacao was ground on a metate (grinding stone), but nowadays it's usually ground in a special mill.
 The Day of the Dead season is when the weather starts to get colder, and hot drinks are favored at this time of year.
-Besides hot chocolate, atole and champurrado are also popular Day of the Dead drinks.
+Besides hot chocolate, corn-based drinks such as atole and champurrado are also popular during the Day of the Dead season.

 07 of 07